katur/blogsite/README.md

   subject to annoying misinterpretations), or too low-level (writing raw HTML).
 - Authors can add and edit their own posts through a custom interface.
   When editing, the form is pre-populated with existing content.
+- Authors can upload images, and insert these into posts with the standard Markdown syntax.
 - An author can choose whether to publish a post, or save it as a draft.
   If saved as a draft, it is only visible to the author (until the author chooses to publish it).